lail-lei/lail-lei/README.md

 I think information retrieval algorithms are pretty cool, so I've been on an Elasticsearch kick since January.
 I'm currently learning about NLP transformer models like GPT-2 and GPT-3.
 I'm happiest writing APIs and working on servers and databases, but I've got a background in product design, so I can do front end if I _have to_.

-My favorite data structures are dictionaries/maps and matrices and my favorite algorithm is dijkstra's.
 I've never met a programming language I don't like.
-I prefer clarity over cleverness.

 I bake pastries sometimes.

 <!---